-Working with NEPS data is bound to a couple of rules that are codified in the data use agreement.
+Working with NEPS data is bound to a couple of rules that are codified in the Data Use Agreement.
 Each data user has to confirm these rules by his or her signature.
-The already mentioned obligation to cite the study correctly and to indicate any kind of publication resulting from the use of NEPS data (see section 1.5) is just one example.
+The already mentioned obligation to cite the study and to indicate any kind of publication resulting from the use of NEPS data (see section 1.5) are just two examples.
 The major part of rules refers to issues of data privacy and the requirements of a careful data handling.